auth0/docs/articles/private-saas/cli/configure-cli.md

 ---
-section: appliance
+section: private-saas
-description: How to configure the Appliance CLI
+description: How to configure Private SaaS CLI
 ---

-# Configuring and Using the Auth0 Appliance Command Line Interface
+# Configuring and Using the Auth0 Private SaaS Command Line Interface

-The Auth0 Appliance Command Line Interface (CLI) allows you to perform operations on your Appliance instances via authorized workstations.
+The Auth0 Private SaaS Command Line Interface (CLI) allows you to perform operations on your Private SaaS via authorized workstations.

 ## Downloading the CLI Setup Files